Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-Wall Street futures were higher Tuesday with Dow futures notching triple-digit gains after booking a record close a day earlier.
+Wall Street futures were higher Tuesday with Dow futures notching triple-digit gains at one point after booking a record close a day earlier.
 On Bay Street, futures were also in positive territory.
 Earnings momentum has been buoying U.S. stocks with S&P earnings now expected to have grown 10.8 per cent in the second quarter, according to Thomson Reuters I/B/E/S. The flood of results continues Tuesday with Apple in the spotlight.
 The tech giant posts results after the close.
 The consensus is for earnings per share of $1.57 (U.S.), up 10 per cent from a year ago.

 CMC markets analyst Dave Madden noted last quarter Apple reported earnings about 3 per cent above market forecasts.
 Sales of $52.8-billion in the previous quarter were in line with forecasts.
 As a result, Apple shares rallied from $145 to $155 in the weeks after the results were announced, although they have since levelled off around $150.
 As always, iPhone sales in the current quarter will be in focus.